Sen. Joe Manchin announces opposition to White House budget pick, possibly dooming her nomination

 If all Republicans vote against her nomination, Manchin’s opposition would prevent Tanden from being confirmed through the Senate, where each party only controls 50 votes.
 Biden has so far secured approval for seven of his cabinet nominees, and Tanden was widely expected to prove among his most controversial choices.

-The White House defended Tanden in a statement Friday afternoon.
+Asked while leaving Air Force One if he was going to pull Tanden’s nomination, Biden told reporters “no” and expressed confidence that “we are going to find the votes and get her confirmed,” according to a pool report.
+The White House also issued a statement defending Tanden.

 Neera Tanden, Biden’s pick for budget chief, runs a think tank backed by corporate and foreign interests

-“I believe her overtly partisan statements will have a toxic and detrimental impact on the important working relationship between members of Congress and the next director of the Office of Management and Budget," Manchin said.
-"For this reason, I cannot support her nomination.
+“I believe her overtly partisan statements will have a toxic and detrimental impact on the important working relationship between members of Congress and the next director of the Office of Management and Budget,” Manchin said in a statement.
+“For this reason, I cannot support her nomination.
 As I have said before, we must take meaningful steps to end the political division and dysfunction that pervades our politics.
 At a time of grave crisis, it is more important than ever that we chart a new bipartisan course that helps address the many serious challenges facing our nation.”

+With Manchin opposed, the path for Tanden to win the support of any Republican senator remains highly uncertain.
+At her contentious confirmation hearings this month, Senate Republicans repeatedly brought up Tanden’s prior attacks on GOP lawmakers, particularly on Twitter.
+Sen. Rob Portman (R-Ohio) cited tweets from Tanden calling Sen. Susan Collins (R-Maine) “the worst” and Sen. Tom Cotton (R-Ark.) a “fraud.”
+He also cited a Tanden tweet that said, “Vampires have more heart than Ted Cruz,” referring to the Republican senator from Texas.

+Tanden has also compared Senate Minority Leader Mitch McConnell (R-Ky.) to “Voldemort,” the villain in the Harry Potter series, and called him “Moscow Mitch.”
+In August 2018, after Collins said she did not want to delay the hearings for Supreme Court nominee Brett M. Kavanaugh, Tanden wrote: “Pathetic.”

 White House spokeswoman Jen Psaki said in a statement Friday that the administration would continue working toward Tanden’s confirmation.